Auggie0w0/personal-simp-site/README.md

 -->
 ```

-Redundant files have been removed and backed up for reference.

-## Cleanup Note
+## Important Note About HTML and JSON Files

-The project has been cleaned up to remove redundant files after migrating to the JSON-based character system.
-All removed files have been backed up to final_backup_20250724004253.

-Important: The character HTML files are still needed as they're what the browser displays.
+The character HTML files (like mackenyu.html, axel.html, etc.) are still needed as they're what the browser displays to visitors.
 However, they should not be edited directly anymore.

+Instead, follow this workflow:
-Instead, edit the JSON files in the characters/ directory and regenerate the HTML using `./site-maintenance.sh generate`.
+1. Edit the JSON files in the `characters/` directory
+2. Regenerate the HTML using `./site-maintenance.sh generate`
+3. The generated HTML files will be automatically updated with your changes

+## Final Notes

+The site has been fully optimized and streamlined.
+Here's a quick checklist for maintaining it:

+1. **Adding/Updating Characters**:
+   - Edit JSON files in the `characters/` directory
+   - Run `./site-maintenance.sh generate` to update HTML
+   - Update `script.js` if needed for the carousel

+2. **Checking for Issues**:
+   - Run `./site-maintenance.sh debug` to check for problems
+   - Fix any issues identified by the debugger

+3. **Maintenance**:
+   - Run regular site debugging with `./site-maintenance.sh debug`
+   - Keep your JSON files organized in the `characters/` directory

+4. **Documentation**:
+   - Refer to `json-character-tutorial.md` for detailed instructions
+   - See `json-tutorial-example.md` for a practical example